damioune123/galika-landell-website/README.md

  - Two Directus backends for staging/prod : directus.galika-landell.be and staging.directus.galika-landell.be
  - A nodejs service returning the react app static files (NextJS SSG) for prod env: galika-landell.be
  - A nodejs service rendering instantly the react app (NextJS SSR) for staging env : staging.galika-landell.be

- ### Requirements
- - A debian server (tested on debian 10)
- - A domain name and pre-configurer sub-domains (see above for required redirections).

  ### Installation
 1. Clone the repository on your server: